luiHoll97/luiHoll97/README.md

 ### I'm currently working on..

-- A small app utilising firebase and chakra in react - [code](https://github.com/luiHoll97/fire-message)
+- A small app utilising firebase and chakra in react - [see the repo](https://github.com/luiHoll97/fire-message)
 - A product with a friend!
 I cant reveal much, but it's a full-stack application using PERN, with React Native as our client portal.
     - At current stage, we're configuring Docker for our project.